true-while/AzureFastStartForIoT/Management System and Inventory/README.md

 ![Azure Stream Analytics](images/streamanalytics.png)

-The role of the Stream Analytics is to copy messages unchanged from the IoT Hub to the Event Hub.
+The role of Stream Analytics is simple: to copy messages unchanged from the IoT Hub to the Event Hub.
-Later this will be modified to detect duplicate RFiD tags being used in multiple locations.
+In a later update to this scenario, this will be modified to detect duplicate RFiD tags being used in multiple locations.

 1. Click (+)-->Internet of Things-->Stream Analytics Job.
 2. Call the job "ProcessRFID", select a Resource Group and click __Create__.